Q.1 How do the new payment systems benefit the taxpayer and the Commercial Tax Department?

-Yes, OTC Challan payment/s can be made at any branch of the selected authorised bank.
-The details of these branches are available on the GST Portal.
-The bank details are available at Services > Payments > List of Authorised banks.
+Ans: Yes, OTC Challan payment/s can be made at any branch of the selected authorised bank.
+The details of these banks are available on the GST Portal.

-2. What is the maximum amount that can be paid per Challan using Over the Counter (OTC) payment mode option?
+Q.2 What is the maximum amount that can be paid per Challan, using Over the Counter (OTC) payment mode option?

-Yes, Outstation Cheques (payable at par at all branches of bank )are accepted by banks for OTC payments.
+Ans: Yes, Outstation Cheques (payable at par at all branches of bank) are accepted by banks for OTC payments.

 1. Can a taxpayer make GST payments through non-agency banks?

 Yes, a taxpayer can make GST payments through non-agency banks using NEFT/ RTGS.